WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 G = 1 / 11,000Ω = 0.00009S ~= 0.0001S
 ```

+Luckily, even though the ADC adds resistance to the bottom half of the divider, the resistance is high enough that it has only a negligible effect, as we'll see.

 ### Variable Load Resistance

-Further complicating things, the consideration of load resistance gets much more complex when the resistance of that load can change over time.
+Another complication of voltage dividers is that the consideration of load resistance gets much more complex when the resistance of that load can change over time.
 For instance, some sub circuits might draw different amounts of power depending on what the circuit is doing.
 In fact, the ADC does just that, but for prototyping we can largely ignore the fluctuation.
 Later on, we'll dive deeper into into increasing the accuracy of analog readings.

 One way to get around this is to use much smaller resistors in the divider so that there is lots of power going through the circuit and the third leg has a negligible effect.
 This might not make sense at first blush, but if we remember that the third leg is a parallel circuit, and therefore we add the inversion of the resistance (conductance), smaller resistors suffer less overall voltage modification.

-For instance, given that the `11kΩ` resistance of the ADC provides a very small amount of conductance, `0.0001S`, an R2 resistor that's ~10x smaller, `1kΩ`, conducts nearly 10x more power (a conductance of `0.001S`).
+For instance, given that the `11kΩ` resistance of the ADC provides a very small amount of conductance, `0.0001S`, an R2 resistor that's ~10x smaller, or `1kΩ`, conducts nearly 10x more power (a conductance of `0.001S`).
 This means the overall resistance of the bottom half of the divider is only affected by ~10%, going from `1,000Ω` for the R2 alone, to `909Ω`, when factoring in the ADC:

 ```
 Given:
-ADC = 11kΩ (0.0001S)
+ADC = 11kΩ = 0.0001S
-R2 = 1kΩ
+R2 = 1kΩ = 1 / 1000Ω = 0.001S

 Therefore:
-R2 = 1kΩ = 1 / 1000Ω = 0.001S
 ADC + R2 = 0.0001S + 0.001S = 0.0011S = 909Ω
 ```